Julia Fundamentals

 • Use variable = value to assign a name to a value.

-• Use println(value) to display output.
+• Use println(value) or @show to display output.

 • Julia provides many built-in functions, such as typeof.